“Your Mammy doesn’t work.” or “Your Mammy doesn’t have a real job”

 Being the eldest in a house full of Babies, I learned VERY young that being a Mum is a full time job.
 There is no rest.
 There is no relaxation.
 There are no coffee breaks.
 There is no “Clocking in” or “Clocking out”.
 No one cares if you’ve had your lunch hour.
 Hell, most days, you don’t get lunch! (unless you count their leftovers as lunch, which somedays, we all do. 😅) You don’t have a team to thrash ideas over.
 You don’t have a Boss to ask for advice.
 You don’t have a Supervisor to show you the way.

 Being a Mammy is 24/7.
-It’s the hardest job in the world whether you’re a SAHM(Stay at home Mum) or a CM (Career Mum).
+It’s the hardest job in the world whether you’re a SAHM (Stay at home Mum) or a CM (Career Mum).
 If you don’t leave the house to work, you don’t get to say things like “Sorry, I’m finished for the day” or “That’s not my problem.
 Talk to JohnJoe” or “I’ll leave that until tomorrow.”
 You work all day, every day (and all fecking night sometimes) and there is no pay-cheque at the end of it.
 There is no sick pay.
 There is no annual leave.
+There is no pension accumulating.
 Running a home and organising a family is hard.
 It is full on.
 It is stressful.
 It is exhausting.
 You might not a get a playslip or wages at the end of the month, but boy, do you work.

 It’s a whirlwind and it’s madness, but do you know what?
 Just because I have a career AND kids, doesn’t make me better or superior to a Mum who stays at home to work.
 I envy Mums who can stay at home.
 I’m blessed that I was able to work part-time last year and that I get so much time off to spend with the girls.
 I know that.
-But it’s time for me to go back full time and I’m terrified.
+But the time came for me to go back full time and I did.
 I love being at home with my girls, but do you know what?
 I love my job too.
 So that’s what is right for ME.

-Today, I’m looking forward to dressing in my school clothes and having an uninterrupted conversation and a hot coffee in the staffroom next week.
-Next week, I’ll be breaking my heart that I’m not snuggled up in my PJs on the sofa, watching Peppa Pork.
+When I was off, I looked forward to dressing in my school clothes and having an uninterrupted conversation and a hot coffee in the staffroom when I returned.
+When I’m at work, I break my heart that I’m not snuggled up in my PJs on the sofa, watching Peppa Pork.

 But let’s get this straight.
 The mums who stay at home ARE working.
 They work full time.
 They just aren’t on a payroll.
+They don’t get paid for the work they do.
+In money anyway.
 (Working Mums get the Children’s Allowance too so don’t even TRY that BS).

 We all do what we have to do.